convexky/convexky.github.io/README.md

-# convexky.github.io
+# distill_blog
-blog using GitHug page
+Kisun's blog using distill for R markdown